Social Media Policy

 • Protect your privacy.
 Privacy settings on social media should be monitored and set so that your information can only be accessed by those you choose.
 Be mindful of posting information that you would not want the public to see.

-• Publication and commentary on social media carries similar obligations to any other kind of publication or commentary and could land you in trouble if you do not respect these obligations.
+• Publication and commentary on social media carry similar obligations to any other kind of publication or commentary and could land you in trouble if you do not respect these obligations.

 Violations of this Policy will be subject to immediate removal from the Social Media Sites without notice.
 Continued violation of this policy despite removal may subject you to being removed as an Advisor and banned permanently from the Social Media Sites.